voltraco/docs/desktop/introduction.md

 ### Forgot Password
 No worries!
-Voltra will send a Reset Password email to the email address you signed up with.
+Voltra will send a **Reset Password** email to the email address you signed up with.

 1. When signing in, click on **Forgot Password**.
-2. Check your inbox for an email from Voltra.
+2. Check your inbox for an email from Voltra
-3. Click the **Reset Password** link in the email.
+3. Click the **Reset Password** link in the email
-4. Choose a new password and click **Reset Password**.
+4. Choose a new password and click **Reset Password**
-5. Sign in with your new password.
+5. Sign in with your new password

 ### Account Settings
-For help updating your Account Settings, please go to the Accounts documentation. (link)
+For help updating your Account Settings, please go to the [Account documentation](https://docs.voltra.co/account).

 ## Import Music